 - In general we can't search the whole tree. - Tic-tac-toe might have less than 9!
-(362, 880) terminal nodes but many games are bigger. - Chess: 10^{40} nodes - $-\approx 10^{20}$ centuries to build game tree. - Distinguish between the game tree and the search tree which is what we actually construct. - Typically we just search to a limited horizon (like depth-bounded). - Then evaluate (using some heuristic) the leaf nodes of the seach tree. - Then extract the best move at the top level.
+(362, 880) terminal nodes but many games are bigger. - Chess: $10^{40}$ nodes, $\approx 10^{20}$ centuries to build game tree. - Distinguish between the game tree and the search tree which is what we actually construct. - Just like we distinguish between the state space and the search tree. - Typically we just search to a limited horizon (like depth-bounded). - Evaluate (using some heuristic) the leaf nodes of the seach tree. - Extract the best move at the top level.